School Year

 Progress Monitoring Evidence:

 Analyze the effectiveness of meeting the weekly standards through student module assessments and student talk/responses.
-MTSS data collection, ESE progress reports
+MTSS data collection, ESE progress reports, classroom observations

 Action #2